Alamvic/druid/README.md

 ### (Prelude) Understanding the existing Cogit JIT compiler

 When a bytecode method is executed a couple of times, the Pharo virtual machine decides to compile it to machine code.
-Compiling the method to machine code avoids performance overhead due to instruction fetching, and allows to perform several optimizations.
+Compiling the method to machine code avoids performance overhead due to instruction fetching, and allows one to perform several optimizations.
 The compilation of a machine code method goes pretty similar to the interpretation of a method.
 The JIT compiler iterates the bytecode method and for each of the bytecodes it executes a code generation routine.
 This means that we will (almost) have a counterpart for each of the VM methods implementing bytecodes.